-- "public official", for an authorising law, means a person who, under the authorising law, is authorised to perform inspection or enforcement functions. - "public prosecutor" means the director, deputy director, or another lawyer appointed under the Director of Public Prosecutions Act 1984. - "question", for parts 8 and 12, means question a suspect about his or her involvement in an indictable offence. - "questioning period", means the time for which a person may be questioned under this Act in relation to an offence. - "reasonably believe" means believe on grounds that are reasonable in the circumstances. - "reasonably suspects" means suspects on grounds that are reasonable in the circumstances. - "relevant act" means conduct of a kind mentioned in section 83 or 84.46 - "relevant offence", for part 9, division 2, see section 57.47 - "responsibilities code" means the code of responsibilities of police officers prescribed under a regulation. - "responsible officer", for a crime scene-
+- "public prosecutor" means the director, deputy director, or another lawyer appointed under the Director of Public Prosecutions Act 1984. - "QCC officer" see the Crime Commission Act 1997, schedule, dictionary. - "question", for parts 8 and 12, means question a suspect about his or her involvement in an indictable offence. - "questioning period", means the time for which a person may be questioned under this Act in relation to an offence. - "reasonably believe" means believe on grounds that are reasonable in the circumstances. - "reasonably suspects" means suspects on grounds that are reasonable in the circumstances. - "relevant act" means conduct of a kind mentioned in section 83 or 84.56 - "relevant criminal activity" see the Crime Commission Act 1997, section 9.57 - "relevant offence", for part 9, division 2, see section 57.58 - "responsibilities code" means the code of responsibilities of police officers prescribed under a regulation. - "responsible officer", for a crime scene- - (a) see section 17;59 and - (b) includes another police officer who assumes control of the crime scene.